doanhtu07/vscode-vim-settings/README.md

 - settings.json: This is for `Preferences: Open User Settings (JSON)`

+    - NOTE: settings.json inside .vscode is just for me to format my repo, not relevant to our Vim settings

 - keybindings.json: This is for `Preferences: Open Keyboard Shortcuts (JSON)`

 # VSCode Shortcuts for Terminals